direqt/direqt-sdk-node/README.md

 })
 ```

-You can find the required accessToken and signing secret on your chatbot's page in [the Direqt Console](https://console.direqt.io).

 ### Receiving messages from users

 Your chatbot is notified of messages from users via a webhook.
-The provide the URL of your webhook in the "Webhook" settings associated with your chatbot in the Direqt console.
+The provide the URL of your webhook in the "Webhook" settings associated with your chatbot in the Direqt Developer console.

 Webhooks are invoked with a simple POST request, giving you access to information about the sender and their message.
 Here's a simple webhook that captures the text sent by a user and writes it to the console: